Article Read Time

 - You can post consistently but don’t want to wrangle email tooling yet.

-Mini‑scenario A consultant targeting mid‑market ops teams starts a LI newsletter with sharp, practical posts.
-The ping effect triggers comments from 2nd‑degree connections; within weeks, she’s fielding intro calls from exactly the persona she was chasing.
+Mini-scenario: A consultant targeting mid-market ops teams starts a LinkedIn newsletter with sharp, practical posts.
+The ping effect triggers comments from 2nd-degree connections; within weeks, she’s fielding intro calls from exactly the persona she was chasing.
 No list migration, just platform-native momentum.

 Substack = The Power of Ownership